Glossop Tramways

 Glossop Tramways Great War conductress

-A blow-up of the above photo showing the conductress — Employee No 32.
+An enlargement of the above photograph showing the conductress — Employee No 32.
 The cap badge is almost certainly a regimental sweetheart badge (possibly The Royal Flying Corps), the wearing of which was common practice during the Great War.

 Glossop Tramways Great War conductress and motorman Aaron Howard